A lot of people ask us how to get a business loan…

 There are many companies offering ‘Fast Finance’ but all that glitters is not gold.

 Typically short term business loans come with much higher APR’s, and APR’s are reflective of the total cost of borrowing the money over the agreed term.

 Longer-term business loans often come with much lower APR’s compared to short-term business loans and bridging loans however, the rates of interest do differ from lender to lender, broker to broker.

 Not only does the APR affect how much the loan costs, but so too does the broker fee or loan setup fee is charged by either the broker or lender.

 Some unscrupulous lenders will hammer Companies with very good Credit with high APRs and high setup fees because they’re trying to make a quick buck at your expense, and this is wrong for a whole variety of reasons.

 Hamilton Wood and Company are vehemently opposed to such underhand tactics.

 For some firms to ‘stitch up’ a Company with decent credit could make it more likely that this could expose the borrower to unnecessary risk.

-If a Company finds itself paying more for a loan they could have got cheaper elsewhere, this can lead to a never-ending cycle of debt that grows increasingly difficult to manage.
+If a Company finds itself paying more for a loan that could have gotten cheaper elsewhere, this can lead to a never-ending cycle of debt that grows increasingly difficult to manage.

 Not Hamilton Wood and Company.
 We do not work with lenders we wouldn’t use ourselves.
-We operate a two-strikes and you’re out policy for our panel of lenders.
+We operate a two-strikes and you-are-out policy for our panel of lenders.
 We are committed to treating the customer fairly.